g-udi/gaudi-bash/README.md

 Having both Node.js and io.js installed with NVM was giving me a load of problems, mainly with npm.
 The best way is to have them installed via `homebrew`.
 They are already included in my [`brewfile`](https://github.com/ahmadassaf/dotfiles/blob/master/.brewfile.sh).

-So we have both Node.js and io.js installed, however iojs is only linked to the command `iojs` in our PATH.
+So we have both Node.js and io.js installed, however iojs yis only linked to the command `iojs` in our PATH.

 So, we can unlink node: `brew unlink node`, and link iojs: `brew link --force iojs` this will link io.js to `node` and other commands.